"Tesla does no marketing" was long one of the business world's favorite factoids. This was never

 If media relations is viewed through a marketing lens, media relations risks being

-opposite, marketing risks becoming "the department of tradeshow support and ad hoc
+If it's the opposite, marketing risks becoming "the department of tradeshow support

-If the former happens, you risk your brand awareness suffering, leading to a marketing
+If the former happens, you risk brand awareness suffering, leading to a marketing funnel

-funnel that chronically underperforms, even if well-resourced and well-done.
-After all,
+that chronically underperforms, even if well resourced and well done.
+After all, a

-a steak without sizzle can be mighty tasty, but a steak that sizzles is much easier to
+steak without sizzle can be mighty tasty, but a steak that sizzles is much easier to sell.

 But if marketing is the side that atrophies, you risk your media relations efforts